 |Glennallen Diesel Plant|

-The Glennallen Diesel Plant (GDP) is the oldest of CVEA's three thermal plants.
-It has expanded over the years to meet the needs of our customers.
-The available generation capacity of the plant is 11 megawatts.
-The GDP houses a total of seven diesel engines; three Fairbanks Morse 38D8 1/8 opposed piston units, two Enterprise DSR 46 units, one Caterpillar 3516B, and one EMD unit with a capacity of 2.8 megawatts.
-The five largest units are remotely controlled from the Solomon Gulch hydroelectric facility.
+The Glennallen Diesel Plant (GDP) is the oldest of CVEA's power plants.
+The original portion of the plant was constructed in the mid 1950's and expanded in the 1970's to meet our customers' needs.
+The available generation capacity of the plant is 11-megawatts.
+The GDP houses a total of seven diesel engines; three Fairbanks Morse 38D8 1/8 opposed piston units, two Enterprise DSR46 units, one Caterpillar 3516B, and one EMD 16-710, which is our newest unit installed in 2009.

 |Valdez Diesel Plant|